-Recently, Peeriosity’s iPollingTM was used to by a Senior Finance Director at a member company to understand the tools member companies are using for Fixed Asset maintenance, reporting, and inventory.
+Recently, Peeriosity’s iPollingTM was used by a Senior Finance Director at a member company to understand the tools member companies are using for Fixed Asset maintenance, reporting, and inventory.
 Using this approach, the poll author was able to quickly gain insights into her issue, which she described as follows:

 For years, we have used a homegrown application to interface to our ERP for Fixed Assets maintenance, reporting, and inventory since this functionality was not robust in our ERPs.
 We are faced with either upgrading the application or procuring/using a 3rd party product.
-We wanted to understand what options other companies may be used for these processes, whether it be functionality within an ERP or other 3rd party package.
+We wanted to understand what options other companies may be using for these processes, whether it be functionality within an ERP or other 3rd party package.

 The first question in the poll asked about the tool that is being used.
 The overwhelming majority, at 88% are using their ERP as the primary tool, with 8% using an in-house developed tool, and 4% using Excel spreadsheets with uploads made to their ERP.
-While the results are compelling when you know the answer, for software-related questions until you see the data the answer is less obvious since there are many software solutions available for Fixed Assets that are advertised and marketed to mid-sized companies.
+While the results are compelling when you know the answer, to software-related questions until you see the data the answer is less obvious since there are many software solutions available for Fixed Assets that are advertised and marketed to mid-sized companies.
 ERP providers, in contrast, are less likely to separately market or advertise their solutions for Fixed Asset accounting.